Why Your Homepage Isn't Converting (And How to Fix It)

 - What to do next (primary CTA)

-Each element should lead naturally to the next.
+Each element should lead to the next.
 If your headline mentions “sales teams,” your subheadline should explain the specific sales problem you solve.
-Your trust signals should show sales teams using your product.
-Your CTA should offer something relevant to sales teams.
+The trust signals should show sales teams using your product.
+The CTA should offer something relevant to sales teams.

 The fix: Map your current homepage against this hierarchy.
 If elements are out of order or missing, restructure.

-Multiple CTAs competing for attention is conversion poison.
-“Start Free Trial” versus “Book a Demo” versus “Download Whitepaper” versus “Watch Video” forces cognitive load.
+Multiple CTAs competing for attention is poison.
+“Start Free Trial” vs. “Book a Demo” vs. “Download Whitepaper” vs. “Watch Video” forces cognitive load.
 Visitors freeze.

 The fix: Pick one primary CTA based on your sales model: